tdwg/website/conferences/2024/registration/add-ons/index.md

 **Follow the instructions below, to get your very own shirt!**

-## How to Include an Add-on in Oxofrd Abstracts
+## How to Include an Add-on in Oxford Abstracts

 To register for Biodiversity Bingo Night and to purchase your very own SPNHC-TDWG 2024 T-shirt, follow these simple steps.